Thekkady

-Thekkady (/ml/) in Idukki district is a town near Periyar National Park, an important tourist attraction in the Kerala state of India.
+Thekkady (/ml/) in Idukki district is a town near Periyar National Park, a tourist attraction in the Indian state of Kerala.
 The name Thekkady is derived from the word "thekku" which means teak and "adi" meaning bottom.
 Temperatures are lowest in the months of December–January and highest in the months of April–May.

 Overview

 Thekkady is situated about 257 km from Trivandrum, 145 km from Cochin International Airport and 114 km from Kottayam railway station.
 It is 4 km from Kumily, a plantation town on the Kerala-Tamil Nadu border.
 The sanctuary is famous for its dense evergreen, semi-evergreen, moist deciduous forests and savanna grass lands.
 It is home to herds of elephants, sambar, tigers, gaur, lion-tailed macaques and Nilgiri langurs.
 Due to the density of the forest, sightings of elephants and especially tigers are highly unlikely.

 The Periyar Wildlife Sanctuary is spread across 777 km2, of which 360 km2 is thick evergreen forest.
 The wildlife sanctuary was declared a tiger reserve in 1978.
 The artificial lake formed by the Mullaperiyar Dam across the Periyar River is a key element of the park.
 The greatest attractions of Periyar are wild deer and bison that come down to drink in the lake.
 The sanctuary can be accessed by trekking, boating or jeep safari.

-Thekkady is famous for spice plantations including black pepper, cardamom, cinnamon, nutmeg, mace, ginger, and clove.
+Thekkady has spice plantations including black pepper, cardamom, cinnamon, nutmeg, mace, ginger, and clove.

-Nearby places of interest

-Ottakathalamedu

-One of the highest Mountain for trekking.
-Jeep trip is available from Kumily.
-Thekkady lake is visible from the top of the mountain.

-Murikkady

-This place consists of spices and coffee plantations.
-It is about 5 km from Thekkady.

-Chellar Kovil

-This is located about 15 km from Kumily en route to the Theni district of Tamil Nadu.
-This place has a lot of picturesque waterfalls and cascades.

-Anakkara

-Located at about 13 km from Kumily on the Kumily-Munnar road.
-A new airport is proposed at Anakkara and is under review by the Airports Authority of India.

-Anakkara is famous for spice garden.
-All variety of spices available.

-Mangala Devi Temple

-It is situated about 18 km from Thekkady at an altitude of 1341 m above sea level.
-It is surrounded by lush greenery and is closed throughout the year except during the Chitra Pournami festival.
-At other times tourists can still visit it by getting a special letter from the forest ranger.
-The view from the temple premises is spectacular and one can see part of Eastern Ghats and some villages from adjacent state of Tamil Nadu.